Ziinc/yunokit/DEVELOPMENT.md

 ## UI Components & Code Style

 - Use consolidated `radix-ui` package: `import { Dialog, Button } from "radix-ui"`
 - For Slot usage: `Slot.Slot` from radix-ui package
 - Components in `app/src/components/ui/` follow shadcn/ui patterns
+- Single-component files must export that component as the default export.
 - Pages with tabs must use nested routes for each tab
 - Remove unused imports always
 - Use `useEffect` callbacks created outside the effect